 Description: Research leading to the PhD dissertation.
-Offered for
+Offered for variable credit, 1-12 credit hours, maximum of 24 credit hours.

 ENVR 6011 Survey of Environmental Science

 Description: This course introduces newly admitted environmental science students to environmental research conducted by faculty at OSU.
 The course also helps students prepare interdisciplinary plans of study that support their professional and research goals.
 It is required of all ES doctoral students during their first year of enrollment.
 The course may also be taken by ES masters students, but is not required.